ULHPC/ulhpc-docs/docs/software/computational-chemistry/molecular-dynamics/gromacs.md

 # Load the module gromacs and needed environment
 $ module purge
+$ module load swenv/default-env/devel # Eventually (only relevant on 2019a software environment)
 $ module load bio/GROMACS/2019.2-intel-2019a

 $ gmx_mpi mdrun <all your GMX job specification options in here>